liridonloku/library/README.md

 # library
-A small library app to track of books the user has read or wants to read.
+A small library app to keep track of books the user has read or wants to read.